Minimal families of curves on surfaces: Introduction

 This paper is devoted to finding a constructive solution to the following problem:

-\textbf{Problem 1.} \textit{Classify minimal families of complex anticanonical models of weak Del Pezzo surfaces up to diffeomorphism, and determine the number of minimal families for each equivalence class. }
+\textbf{Problem 1.} \textit{ Classify minimal families of complex anticanonical models of weak Del Pezzo surfaces up to Weyl equivalence, and determine the number of minimal families for each equivalence class. }

-Anticanonical models of weak Del Pezzo surfaces are diffeomorphic if their singularities define Weyl equivalent root subsystems (see \cite{dol1}).
-For our classification we distinguish between different types of minimal families: Theorem~\ref{thm:f3_dp_fam_type}.
-For each equivalence class of weak Del Pezzo surfaces we give the number of minimal families : Theorem~\ref{thm:f3_dp_fam_cls}.
-The number of minimal families which can not be defined by the fibres of a morphism is not always invariant under diffeomorphisms; in this case we provide an interval.
+Anticanonical models of weak Del Pezzo surfaces are Weyl-equivalent if their singularities define Weyl-equivalent root subsystems (see section 8.1.2 and section 8.2.7 in \cite{dol1}).
+For our classification we distinguish between different types of minimal families: \THM{f3_type}.
+For each equivalence class of weak Del Pezzo surfaces we give the number of minimal families: \THM{f3_count}.
+The number of minimal families which can not be defined by the fibres of a morphism is not always invariant under Weyl equivalence; in this case we provide an upper and lower bound for the number of minimal families.

-For example, suppose we are given a degree four weak Del Pezzo surface, with four ordinary double points at complex infinity.
-Up to diffeomorphism the real picture of its projection in 3-space is a torus: The torus has four minimal families: the rotating circle, the orbits of rotation, and the two families of Villarceau circles.
-Clearly the torus is not generated by lines, and thus the minimal degree is two.
-The minimal families on the torus are defined by the fibres of some morphism.
-We will show that on weak Del Pezzo surfaces of degree one, two or nine, there are also minimal non-fibration families.
-For the classification of minimal non-fibration families on degree one Del Pezzo surfaces we use results from \cite{nls-f2}.
+For example, suppose we are given a degree 4 weak Del Pezzo surface, with 4 ordinary double points at complex infinity.
+Up to Weyl equivalence the real picture of its projection in 3-space is a torus:

+The torus has 4 minimal families: the rotating circle, the orbits of rotation, and the 2 families of Villarceau circles.
+In this example all complex minimal families are in fact real.
+In this paper we won't consider the real structure; it is used only here for explanatory purposes.
+Clearly the torus is not covered by curves of degree 1, and thus the minimal degree is 2.
+The minimal families of the torus are defined by the fibres of some morphism.
+We will show that on weak Del Pezzo surfaces of degree 1, 2 or 9, there are also minimal non-fibration families.
+For the classification of minimal non-fibration families on degree 1 Del Pezzo surfaces we use results from \cite{nls-f2}.

 In \cite{nls1} we have shown that the following

 \textbf{Problem 2.} \textit{Classify minimal families on algebraic complex surfaces embedded in projective space.}